GrosSacASac/DOM99/CONTRIBUTING.md

 `npm run` to list all commands.

-`npx serve` to serve static files. (use a second command prompt to be able to rebuild while serving)

  * Discuss with in the chat, and/or open issue first to discuss
  * Fork, create branch, make changes, Pull request (recommended)